- Twenty percent of a person’s lifetime sun exposure occurs before the age of 18.

 Regular use of sunscreen during the first 18 years of life can lower the risk of certain skin cancers and is important for all ages.
 Apply sunscreen to your children before they leave the house in the morning.
 Be sure to send sunscreen with your child to day care and camp!

 Treatment and Precautions

 The American Academy of Dermatology recommends that to prevent both skin cancer and other forms of skin damage related to ultraviolet light from the sun, you should choose a sunscreen labeled “broad-spectrum” with SPF 30 or higher that is water-resistant.
-Look for these ingredients when choosing a sunscreen.
-Any one of these three ingredients is fine:

 Umbrellas, trees, shadows and picnic shelters are good sources of shade.
 Remember that the sun reflects off of the water, snow, concrete and sand.
-Being near these places can lead to unexpected sunburn.
+Being near these can lead to unexpected sunburn.